About the Center

-Today, the house serves as an office for staff, a classroom for creative writing students and community members, and a gathering space for readings, receptions, and other events.
+Today, the house serves as an office for staff, provides classrooms for creative writing students and community members, and a gathering space for readings, receptions, and other events.

 For more information about the Piper Writers House, view the house's record on the National Register of Historic Places.

 The Virginia G. Piper Center for Creative Writing is located at 450 E Tyler Mall, Tempe, AZ 85281 in the historic quarter of Arizona State University, just Southeast of University Club and Old Main.

 ASU is located just a few minutes off the Loop 202 via exit 6 or 7 (Priest Drive / Center Parkway and Scottsdale Rd / Rural Rd, respectively).